-Most games ask you to save the world by fighting through it.
-Alba: A Wildlife Adventure is the best conservation-themed cosy game on any platform.
+Most games ask the player to save the world by fighting through it.
+Alba: A Wildlife Adventure is the most considered conservation-themed cosy game on any platform.
 That verdict rests on an unusual case: a 3 to 4 hour experience that understands its argument, photographs 62 wildlife species rather than defeating them, and plants a real tree for every copy downloaded through its partnership with Ecologi.
 In an era where games routinely pad their runtimes with filler, that deliberate short scope is the argument rather than a compromise.
+The kind of design that respects the player’s afternoon rather than their evening.

 | Dev/Publisher | ustwo games |